JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 ## 17. Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and WalkerDev regarding the use of Nect and supersede all prior agreements and understandings.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and WalkerTech regarding the use of Nect and supersede all prior agreements and understandings.

 ## 18. No Waiver